otagobioinformaticsspringschool/2022-obss-day4/_episodes/02-demultiplex-and-trimming.md

 ---
 title: "Demultiplexing and Trimming"
-teaching: 0
+teaching: 25
-exercises: 0
+exercises: 20
 questions:
-- "Key question (FIXME)"
+- "What are the different primer design methods for metabarcoding?"
+- "How do we demultiplex and quality control metabarcoding data?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn the different methods for QC of metabarcoding data"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---